 The next area of concern for the data analysis study moves away from project issues to the impact of the project on social issues and the degree to which social factors were considered during the design process.
-This area is significant due to the increasing levels of focus on nontechnical issues such as sustainability, community impact, and facility long-term flexibility; these issues impact the community as a whole and not just the project itself.
-The concern to a project owner is whether the firm design is acknowledging these broader impacts and is providing input to the owner on how to these incorporate concerns within а project reasonable scope and budget.
+This area is significant due to the increasing levels of focus on non-technical issues such as sustainability, community impact, and long-term facility flexibility; these issues impact the community as a whole and not just the project itself.
+The concern to a project owner is whether the design firm is acknowledging these broader impacts and is providing input to the owner on how to incorporate these concerns within a reasonable project scope and budget.